madskjeldgaard/puredata-rust-template/README.md

-# Generate a Rust-based plugin for PureData
+# Generate a Rust-based external for PureData

-This is a cargo generate template to create a project for a PureData plugin written entirely in Rust.
+This is a cargo generate template to create a PureData external written entirely in Rust.

 It uses [puredata-rust](https://github.com/x37v/puredata-rust).